 During the first block of the workshop, the focus was on the use and usefulness of Open Internet Standards such as DNSSEC/TLS/DANE, RPKI/ROA, DMARC/DKIM/SPF and IPv6.
 These standards are globally accepted and represent state-of-the-art insights that, when applied, can already help reduce the risks of using the Internet and email today.
-These are also reflected in the GFCE Triple I below a diagram indicating how these standards interrelate:
+These are also reflected in the GFCE Triple I Handbook. diagram indicating how interrelate: Please find below a these standards